kubedb/docs/docs/guides/mysql/rotate-auth/guide.md

 # Rotate Authentication of MySQL

-**Rotate Authentication** is a feature of the KubeDB Ops-Manager that allows you to rotate a `MySQL` user's authentication credentials using a `MySQLOpsrequest`.
+**Rotate Authentication** is a feature of the KubeDB Ops-Manager that allows you to rotate a `MySQL` user's authentication credentials using a `MySQLOpsRequest`.
 There are two ways to perform this rotation.

 1. **Operator Generated:** The KubeDB operator automatically generates a random credential and updates the existing secret with the new credential.
-2. **User Defined:** The user can create their own credentials by defining a secret of type `kubernetes.io/basic-auth` containing the desired `password` and then reference this secret in the `MySQLOpsrequest` CR.
+2. **User Defined:** The user can create their own credentials by defining a secret of type `kubernetes.io/basic-auth` containing the desired `password` and then reference this secret in the `MySQLOpsRequest` CR.

 ## Before You Begin